wittfabian/djangae/README.md

 * Add `'djangae.contrib.gauth'` to `INSTALLED_APPS` probably after `'django.contrib.auth'`.
 * At the bottom of your settings.py add: `from djangae.contrib.gauth.settings import *`.
 This sets up the auth backend, login url and sets `AUTH_USER_MODEL` to `'djangae.GaeDatastoreUser'`.
-* Replace 'django.contrib.auth.middleware.AuthenticationMiddleware' with `'djangae.contrib.auth.middleware.AuthenticationMiddleware'`.
+* Replace 'django.contrib.auth.middleware.AuthenticationMiddleware' with `'djangae.contrib.gauth.middleware.AuthenticationMiddleware'`.

 ### Choosing A User Model